 The Coast Guard is issuing this temporary rule under authority in 5 U.S.C.
 553(b)(B).
 This statutory provision authorizes an agency to issue a rule without prior notice and opportunity to comment when the agency for good cause finds that those procedures are "impracticable, unnecessary, or contrary to the public interest."
-The Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because publishing an NPRM would be impracticable because of the urgent need to establish a safety zone as soon as possible to enhance public safety given the dangers associated with a vessel on fire.
+The Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because publishing an NPRM would be "impracticable, unnecessary, or contrary to the public interest".
+Around 11:30 p.m. on April 12, 2024, 26 barges broke free from their fleeting area.
+The location of 25 out of 26 barges have been identified.
+One barge is unaccounted for.
+Immediate action is needed to respond to the potential safety hazards associated with the barge breakaway.
+It is impracticable to publish an NPRM because we must establish this safety zone by April 14, 2024.

 Also, under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
-Delaying the effective date of this rule would be impracticable because immediate action is needed to respond to the potential safety hazards associated with a fire onboard the M/V GENIUS STAR XI and the emergency operations taking place.
+Delaying the effective date of this rule would be impracticable because immediate action is needed to respond to the potential safety hazards associated with the barge breakaway.